 It's an interesting proposition...although you are paying roughly the cost of the machine for the membership, you're getting the elliptical essentially for free...so it's a pretty good deal.

 The Carbon E7 is chock full of great features and capabilities.
-On top of the awesome iFit workouts, you get a 7" Smart HD touch screen, missing on the lower end EL and EX models.
+On top of the awesome iFit workouts, you get a 7" Smart HD touch screen, missing on the mid-range EX and the base ProForm Carbon EL.

 You get a generous 19" power adjustable stride, 24 resistance levels and even incline capability up to 20 degrees, something you just don't find often, especially on comparably priced ellipticals.